oriolagobat/Activity-2-CDA/README.md

 ## Running the code

 Repeat the same steps as in the last case, changing the code execution to the one from the `ProducerCallbackKeys` file

+# Kafka consumer
+In this part, I have implemented a simple kafka consumer, that will read the messages from a topic.

+As before, we first create its properties, declare the topic to read from and start reading from it.
+In this example, it will simply use the logger to print the different values messages being read.

+## Running the code
+1. Run the consumer (`Consumer`)
+2. Run any of the producers (`Producer`, `ProducerCallback` or `ProducerCallbackKeys`)